Gurge44/EndlessHostRoles/README.md

 ## Main Features
 - Note: The goal with this branch is to improve the existing stuff over adding new roles.
 If some of the stuff you see below are in other mods, they were originally coded by me.
 ### Most Popular Game Mode

-- A brand new official gamemode, Basic FFA (Free For All)
+- A brand-new official gamemode, Basic FFA (Free For All)
 - This mode makes everyone a killer and the last player alive wins
 - Features: Random events, ranks and scoring, random ability gain for every kill, game timer, scoreboard (task list), unique end screen, fully customizable
 ### Overall improvements compared to other mods